python/cpython/Doc/library/logging.rst

 .. currentmodule:: logging

-:class:`Formatter`\ s have the following attributes and methods.
+:class:`Formatter` objects have the following attributes and methods.
 They are responsible for converting a :class:`LogRecord` to (usually) a string which can be interpreted by either a human or an external system.
 The base :class:`Formatter` allows a formatting string to be specified.
 If none is